gwenkf/IowaHousePrices/README.md

 python codes:
-boxcoxplot.py - boxcox transformation and visualization function for feature engineering outliers.py - function that detects outliers used in feature engineering x correlations for ALL quant vars.xlsx - correlation of all variables in feature engineering 1 x quant dummies correlations.csv - correlation of dummy variables in feature engineering 1
+boxcoxplot.py - boxcox transformation and visualization function for feature engineering outliers.py - function that detects outliers used in feature engineering

 The following is a description of each folder in the repository: